 Axial Dispersion of Gas

-The section contains questions and answers on time distribution of gas, heat transfer rate and catalytic conversion from bubbling bed model, conversions of emulsion gas, contacting efficiency and successive reaction applications.
+The section contains questions on time distribution of gas, heat transfer rate and catalytic conversion from bubbling bed model, conversions of emulsion gas, contacting efficiency and successive reaction applications.

 Residence Time Distribution of Gas

 Distribution of Solids among the Bubble, Cloud and Emulsion Regions